ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel/db.md

 {{< deploy-laravel/navbar >}}

 This article covers the installation and basic set up a database management system.

 I've included sections on three common DBMSs---use whichever you prefer out of:

 1. [MySQL (MariaDB)](#mysql)
 1. [PostgreSQL](#psql)
 1. [SQLite](#sqlite)

-If you're using MySQL, consider also reading through [Digital Ocean's guide to setting up MySQL on an Ubuntu machine](https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-20-04).
+If you're using MySQL, you might also like [Digital Ocean's guide to setting up MySQL on an Ubuntu machine](https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-20-04), which covers similar material.

 ## MySQL {#mysql}